MicrosoftDocs/azure-devops-docs/docs/boards/sprints/scrum-key-concepts.md

 ## Sprint retrospective meetings

-The Sprint review or retrospective meeting occurs at the end of a sprint and is when the team demonstrates the work that they completed during the sprint.
+The Sprint review or retrospective meeting occurs at the end of a sprint.
+This meeting is when the team demonstrates the work that they completed during the sprint.
 The product owner, customers, and stakeholders accept the user stories that meet their expectations and identify any new requirements.
-Customers often understand their additional needs more fully after seeing the demonstrations and may identify  changes that they want to see.
+Customers often understand their needs more fully after seeing the demonstrations and may identify  changes that they want to see.
 Learn more: [Scrum best practices, Sprint retrospective meeting](best-practices-scrum.md#sprint-retrospective-meeting).

 ## Task

-A type of work item used to track estimated and remaining work.
-In Scrum a task is usually defined to range between four and twelve hours.
+A task is a type of work item used to track estimated and remaining work.
+In Scrum, a task is defined to range between four and twelve hours.
 Defining tasks are essential for monitoring sprint burndown, working with team capacity, and using the [Taskboard](#taskboard).
 Tasks are linked to their parent product backlog items or user stories.
 Learn more: [Add tasks to backlog items](add-tasks.md).

 <a id="taskboard" />

 ## Taskboard

 A taskboard provides an interactive progress board for work required to complete a team&#39;s sprint backlog.
-During your sprint you&#39;ll want to update the status of tasks and the remaining work for each task.
+During your sprint, you&#39;ll want to update the status of tasks and the remaining work for each task.
 Updating tasks daily or several times a week yields a smoother <a href="#sbc" data-raw-source="[sprint burndown chart](#sbc)">sprint burndown chart</a>.
 Learn more: <a href="task-board.md" data-raw-source="[Taskboard](task-board.md)">Taskboard</a>.

 ![taskboard](media/ALM_DS_Task_board_S.png)